Fort Phil Kearny

 The Army Moves West

 The land today looks much like it did when Colonel Carrington first saw it.
 A desk soldier during the Civil War, having never served on the field of battle, Colonel Carrington was nevertheless given an assignment in the very heart of Indian country.
-For some reason, probably because of treaties signed with a small number of Indians, the lack of understanding of the belligerent temper of others, and the Army's tendency to underestimate the fighting ability of the Plains Indians, even General Sherman apparently considered the area safe, and approved and encouraged the inclusion of Mrs. Carrington and other women and children with the party.
-And so it was that Colonel Henry B. Carrington and his party left Fort Stephen Kearny, Nebraska on May 19, 1866, with orders to move and rebuild Fort Reno (formerly named Fort Connor) and construct two new forts along the Bozeman Trail.
+For some reason, probably because of treaties signed with a small number of Indians, the lack of understanding of the tribal cultures, and the Army's tendency to underestimate the fighting ability of the Plains Indians, even General Sherman apparently considered the area safe, and approved and encouraged the inclusion of Mrs. Carrington and other women and children with the party.
+And so it was that Colonel Henry B. Carrington and his party left Fort (Stephen) Kearney, Nebraska on May 19, 1866, with orders to move and rebuild Fort Reno (formerly named Fort Connor) and construct two new forts along the Bozeman Trail.

 This contingent left on what was a sunny spring day in May, to the stirring music of Carrington's 35-piece regimental band.
-Leaving Fort Stephen Kearny where they were organized and trained, unmounted infantry men marched in advance, with wagon trains next.
+Leaving Fort (Stephen) Kearney where they were organized and trained, unmounted infantry men marched in advance, with wagon trains next.
 Women and children rode in ambulances, followed by the cattle herd with mounted cavalry serving as rear guard.

 Captains Tenodor Ten Eyck and Fred H. Brown accompanied that first contingent as did the famous Mountain Man, "Old Gabe" Jim Bridger, then 62 years old and as Chief Interpreter for the Mountain District one of the highest paid civilians in the West.
 Bridger's pay was $300 a month, almost double that of the officers and certainly much more than the soldiers who drew $16 per month.
 But after 40 years of trapping, exploring and scouting in the area, he was considered by Carrington to be the "least expendable member of the expedition.”